Family law during COVID-19

 To find out the most up to date information on how the courts are operating or to make an appointment, you can contact the relevant office.
 Guidance has been issued on attending court safely (pdf) and what measures you should take to ensure your safety and the safety of others.

-The District Court will continue to deal with family law matters for the duration of the Level 5 restrictions.
-Matters which currently have a date will continue as planned and new maters will also be assigned dates.
+Level 5 restrictions now apply to all counties in Ireland until 31 January 2021.
+The District Court will continue to deal with some family law and child care cases for the duration of the Level 5 restrictions.
+Matters which currently have a date will mainly continue as planned but new cases and applications are unlikely to be heard unless very urgent.

-The courts also continue to deal with urgent cases involving domestic abuse and to process:
+The Circuit and High Courts also continue to deal with urgent cases, particularly those involving allegations of domestic abuse and to process:

 - New applications for protection orders